 BA, BA (Juris) (Oxon), LLM (Toronto)

-Lahey became the 25th President and Vice-Chancellor of the University of King’s College on July 1, 2016.
-Professor and former public servant, Lahey received his undergraduate arts degree from Mount Allison University, followed by degrees in jurisprudence from Oxford University, where he was a Rhodes Scholar, and a Master of Laws from the University of Toronto.
+William Lahey became the 25th President and Vice-Chancellor of the University of King’s College on July 1, 2016.
+A professor and former provincial Deputy Minister, Lahey received his undergraduate arts degree from Mount Allison University, followed by degrees in jurisprudence from Oxford University, where he was a Rhodes Scholar, and a Master of Laws from the University of Toronto.